For the longest time, whenever I had extra money sitting in my bank account, I would immediately move it into a fixed deposit.

 What I Personally Noticed About Successful Investors

 Earlier, I thought investing meant choosing one side.
+Either mutual fund or Fixed deposit, but some investors invest in both.

 But real financial planning rarely works like that.
 Most people eventually divide money based on purpose.